jagi/meteor-astronomy/README.md

 #### Fields

-The model schema is useless without fields definition.
+The class schema is useless without fields definition.
 We have several ways of defining fields.
 Let's examine each one.

 **Simple list of fields:**